RESIDENTIAL

 Senior Living Leader, Principal

-Brooks is a global leader of Gensler’s Senior Living practice area.
-He brings more than 20 years of experience leading mixed-use, residential, retail, and hospitality projects of...
+Brooks Howell is a Senior Living Leader with more than 20 years of experience leading mixed-use, residential, retail, and hospitality projects of every scale.

 Roger Sherman